kdramirezCC/appMo/README.md

 # amotask Backend

-A Spring Boot backend API for managing tasks and follow-up tasks.
+A Spring Boot backend API for managing basic day-to-day tasks.
 This project connects to a PostgreSQL database and provides endpoints for creating, updating, retrieving, and deleting tasks, as well as managing nested follow-up tasks.

 ## Features

 - **CRUD for Tasks**: Create, retrieve, update, and delete tasks.
-- **Follow-Up Tasks**: Support for creating follow-up tasks and nested follow-up tasks for each task.
 - **Mark as Complete**: Endpoints to mark both tasks and follow-up tasks as completed.

 ## Technologies Used